WallarooLabs/blog.wallaroolabs.com/README.md

 Favor relative links for any content on blog.wallaroolabs.com.
 Absolute links that point to `https://blog.wallaroolabs.com` don't play well with Netlify deploy previews.
 Absolute links will redirect you off the preview website and onto the live website.
 For this reason, relative links are preferred.

+## Tags

+Please limit your tags to any of the following.
+If you think your post requires a new tag, please talk to Sean T. Allen about adding one.

+- announcement
+- api
+- batch processing
+- data engineering
+- elixir
+- example
+- golang
+- open source
+- partitioning
+- phoenix
+- python
+- resilience
+- scale-independence
+- state
+- testing
+- twitter
+- use case
+- windowing

+## Categories

+Please limit your categories to any of the following.
+If you think your post requires a new category, please talk to Sean T. Allen about adding one.

+- announcement
+- example
+- exploring wallaroo internals
+- installation
+- testing
+- wallaroo in action

 ## More...

 If you need to learn more, talk to someone on the team, read the hugo documentation and check out the output from its help command.